ROCm/rocSHMEM/docs/compile_and_run.rst

       - Defines whether to force using the RO conduit even when IPC is available.
     * - ROCSHMEM_GDA_ALTERNATE_QP_PORTS
       - 1
       - Enables/Disables having QPs alternate their mappings across rocSHMEM contexts.
+This helps saturate bandwidth on multiport bonded interfaces.